UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 7. Create a pull request (PR). **WARNING:** by default, it will want to merge into the `master` branch.
 Change the destination branch to `dev`.

 8. Wait for all checks to complete (see next section), and then merge the changes from the new branch into `dev`.
+This will typically require someone else to review the code first and possibly request changes.

 9. After merging, it will say that the branch you just merged from can be safely deleted.
 Delete the branch.

-10. Locally, remember to switch back to the `dev` branch and pull it to get these changes locally.
+10. Locally, remember to switch back to the `dev` branch and pull it.
+(Although you added those changes locally, they revert back once you switch to your local `dev` branch, which needs to be synced with the remote repo for you to see the changes that were just merged from the now-deleted temporary branch.)

 ## Pushing to the repository master branch and documenting changes (done less frequently)